DUI Defense Strategies

 - A breath test result that should be declared invalid due to a physical illness or condition that skewed the results (for example, gastroesophageal conditions have been known to adversely affect the outcome of a breath test)

-If you are facing DUI charges, get the defense you need by contacting The Law Offices of Lance Fryrear today at (425) 224-7075!
+If you are facing DUI charges, get defense for DUIs by contacting The Law Offices of Lance Fryrear today at (425) 224-7075!

 Cross-Examination of the Arresting Officer